Documentation Index

 Recovery Methods

-Each failover segment uses one of three recovery methods.
-Your administrator selects the method when creating the segment.| Method | Behaviour | Best Suited For |
+Each failover segment uses one of four recovery methods.
+The method is selected when creating the segment.| Method | Behaviour | Best Suited For |

 |---|---|---|